-Earn your Bachelor's in 4 3 Years
+Earn your Bachelor's Degree in 4 3 Years

 On-campus Program

-The 3 year Bachelor of Science (BS) degree in global health requires no prerequisites and equips students with the knowledge and skills needed to address today’s most pressing health challenges from a global perspective.
+The 3-year Bachelor of Science (BS) degree in global health requires no prerequisites and equips students with the knowledge and skills needed to address today’s most pressing health challenges from a global perspective.
 As a global health student, you will have the opportunity to receive your bachelor's degree in just three years, allowing students to achieve their career goals more efficiently, minimizing time and financial investment.
 Request information to learn more about the program.

 Students will explore topics such as epidemiology, global health policy, and social determinants of health.
 Through case studies, fieldwork, and interdisciplinary projects, they will develop competencies in public health strategies, community outreach, health communication, and culturally responsive care.
 Graduates will be prepared to apply evidence-based practices and collaborate across sectors to improve health outcomes for diverse populations worldwide.